CodingByHarry/basic-performance-tests/readme.md

 # ActiveRecord database transactions

-A presentation on Postgres transactions, and how to use them with ActiveRecord.
+A presentation on Postgres and some basic performance statistics (more of an excuse to play with Slides)

 ## Setup